spikey1848/DSI13-Capstone/NASA TurboFan Predictive Maintenance/readme.md

 ### Conclusion

-The combination of regression and classification prediction models, combined with a cost assessment model have demonstrated the benefits of pursuing pro-active maintenance concept, particularly for high value equipment such as turbofan engines.
+The combination of regression and classification prediction models, together with a cost assessment model have demonstrated the benefits of pursuing pro-active maintenance concept, particularly for high value equipment such as turbofan engines.

 ### Future Work